flokoe/gtkmock/README.md

 # GTK4/LibAdwaita Mockup Editor

+> [!WARNING]
+> Everything in this repository is AI-generated.
+I’m not a professional software engineer—in fact, I wouldn’t even call myself a programmer.
+> I just know some basics.
+Please keep that in mind while exploring this repo.
+Use at your own risk!

 An interactive mockup and wireframe editor specifically designed for creating UI prototypes for GTK4 and LibAdwaita applications.

 ## Features